 Battling breast cancer comes with a multitude of challenges—some of which women don’t expect to face.
-For example, many women struggle with their body image during and after breast cancer: Their bodies go through changes and can begin to feel like foreign terrain.
+For example, many women struggle with their body image during and after breast cancer.
+Their bodies go through changes and can begin to feel like foreign terrain.
 It’s important to love your body during and after an experience like cancer, but how?
 Where is the instruction manual?

-Like Judy Blume said, being diagnosed with breast cancer—or any type of cancer for that matter—can make you feel isolated and scared.
+Being diagnosed with breast cancer—or any type of cancer for that matter—can make you feel isolated and scared.
 During and after these difficult times, it’s crucial to lean on and support one another.
-Yes, your family, friends, and co-workers love and support you in every way possible.
-However, it’s different when you can connect with someone on a deeper level.
-Someone who has been where you are and knows exactly how you feel.
-Connecting with a community of breast cancer warriors and survivors can serve as the support system that many women need to push through.
+Connecting with people who have or are experiencing breast cancer can help boost your confidence and provide you with much-needed support.
+Finding a community of breast cancer warriors and survivors can serve as the support system that many women need to push through.

-It’s hard enough to receive this type of diagnosis, let alone the emotional toll it can take.
-When faced with the decision to have a mastectomy, many things can run through your mind.
+It’s hard enough to receive this type of diagnosis, let alone bear the emotional toll it can take.
+When faced with the decision to have a mastectomy, many things can run through your mind: